sourabbapusridhar/Handwritten-Digit-Recognition/README.md

-# Handwritten Digit Recognition
+# Handwritten Digit Recognition Using CNNs

 [![Project Status: Active – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)

-The goal of this project is to recognize digits in images.
+The goal of this project is to recognize digits in images using Convolutional Neural Networks (CNNs).
 The network is trained on the [MNIST dataset](http://yann.lecun.com/exdb/mnist/).

 <img src="https://github.com/sourabbapusridhar/handwritten-digit-recognition-using-cnns/blob/master/output/mnist-dataset.gif?raw=true" width="1280">